The world’s in a frenzy, and all you want is a moment of peace to recollect your thoughts and energy. But where do you find the time?

-These brief, simple acts carry the same health benefits as longer sessions of meditation—stress reduction, improved mood, and increased energy and immunity among them—but only take a few moments.
+These brief, simple acts carry the same health benefits as longer sessions of meditation – stress reduction, improved mood, and increased energy and immunity – but take only a few moments.
 From giving your attention completely to one task to focusing briefly on your breathing, try these 60-second meditations for a moment of head-clearing calm whenever you need it.

 60 Seconds of Mindfulness

 A common form of meditation that’s shown to reduce stress, anxiety, depression and chronic pain, mindfulness is a focused awareness on an everyday activity, such as getting dressed or brushing your teeth.
 You can complete almost any task mindfully, and daily chores are a great option.

 Practice 60 seconds of mindfulness today while washing a dish.
 Rather than rushing through the act and moving on to the next one, slow down.
 Focus all of your senses on this one dish – feel the solid weight of it in one hand, and the lighter, softer sponge in the other.
 Smell the clean scent of dish soap and listen to the sound of the water running in the sink.
 Feel the soapy sponge as you move it across the plate, and watch your hands as they work to make it clean.

 60 Seconds of Breathing

 Focusing on your breath for just 60 seconds can lower your heart rate and reduce tension within your body.
 Set a reminder on your phone or computer for a time that will be convenient.
 When it sounds, do nothing but breathe for a full minute.
 Close your eyes if you can and try to think only about each exhalation and inhalation, making them as deep and even as possible.

 If you already practice this age-old advice in moments of stress (and if you are a parent, there’s an excellent chance you do), you’ve been meditating without even realizing it.
 A simple act of concentration, counting to 10 is similar to mindful breathing in that it gives you a moment to focus on a calming action before moving on with your day.